sjl/peat/README.markdown

 newly created files without having to restart it) you can use the `--dynamic` option.

-Instead of piping in the list of files to watch, you'll pipe in a *command* that `peat` will run to generate the list before every check.
+Instead of piping in the list of files to watch, you'll specify a *command* that `peat` will run to generate the list before every check (as well as the actual command to run, of course).
 For example:

     $ ffind ".markdown$"
     ./foo.markdown
     ./bar/baz.markdown

-    $ echo 'ffind ".markdown$"'
-    ffind ".markdown$"

-    $ echo 'ffind ".markdown$"' | peat --dynamic 'echo "A file changed!"'
+    $ peat --dynamic 'ffind ".markdown$"' 'echo "A file changed!"'

-If your command contains quotes you'll need to make sure they get passed into peat properly.
-For example, the following will **not** work:

-    $ echo "find . -name '*.markdown'" | peat --dynamic ...

-The problem is that the shell will expand the `*` in the double-quoted string before it ever gets to `peat`.
-Google around and learn about shell quoting if you don't understand.
-This can be tricky.
-You've been warned.

 ### Full Usage